-3. Tell us about someone you admire and why?
+4. Tell us about someone you admire and why?

-4. Describe a non-academic obstacle that you have overcome.
+5. Describe a non-academic obstacle that you have overcome.

-5. What excites you about a career as a physician?
+6. What excites you about a career as a physician?

 Prior to taking the Duet, you should read through the various mission statements of the medical schools you are applying to.
 While reading the mission statements, take notes on important aspects of the school and areas of particular interest to you.